lucasmreis/blogSource/src/posts/npm-is-an-amazing-build-tool.md

 I personally like the approach of developing small building blocks, and I enjoy the fact that each script is a terminal command.
 I found these characteristics make npm scripts direct, easy and simple.

 These commands alse are definitely more perennial than Grunt and Gulp programming style.
-This makes npm builds mre robust to technology changes than these two frameworks.
+This makes npm builds mre robust to technology changes than the other two frameworks.

-Even if one does not use it to build, npm scripts can make our job easier when dealing with complex terminal commands.
+Even if you do not use it to build, npm scripts can make our job easier when dealing with complex terminal commands.
 In our example, if we want to deploy our application to Github Pages, we need to push the `dist` directory as a root to the `gh-pages` branch.
 It's a complex git command, and we can automate it this way:

 ```javascript
 "scripts": {